ChengTang62/curb-detection/README.md

 ## Future Work

 - Replace image processing in python with C++.
-- Merge the two measures in the future to provide one single optimized result for all cases.
+- Merge the two measures to provide one single optimized result for all cases.
 - Project the lines in 2D coordinates back to the point cloud with appropriate z-axis values.
 - Implement better user interface.